In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 Older adults should not be left on multiple anticholinergic medicines, which add up to real cognitive risk.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 10% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 10% of the time it should have happened.

 Build a checklist for your own care →